 New Orleans– Making good choices while traveling!
-While at the French Market District we picked up a couple of NoLA snowballs which were ice cream scoops, topped with flavored shaved ice and condensed milk.
+While at the French Market District we picked up a couple of NoLA snowballs, which are ice cream scoops, topped with flavored shaved ice, and condensed milk.
 It was pretty great especially on that hot and humid summer day.

 For shopping and dining information, please visit French Market District.

-My daughter and I had sat on the colorful balcony and polished off a plate full of chili cheese fries and a couple of sausages.
-I chose the Hot Sausage with Andouille sauce, grilled onions and cheddar cheese.
-Madeline decided on the Duck Sausage with grilled onions, creole mustard and a side of crawfish ettoufe.
-Everything was flavorful, messy and delicious.
+My daughter and I had sat on their colorful balcony, and polished off a plate full of chili cheese fries, and a couple of sausages.
+I chose the Hot Sausage with Andouille sauce, grilled onions, and cheddar cheese.
+Madeline decided on the Duck Sausage with grilled onions, creole mustard, and a side of crawfish ettoufe.
+Everything was flavorful, messy, and down right delicious.